ShakH00/OMGame/docs/leaderboard_matchmaking/README.md

-# SENG 300 - Project
+# SENG 300 - Project - Leaderboard & Matchmaking Team

 ## Team Members
 The names and UCIDs of all team members are listed in team.md.

 ## File Descriptions
+- `./docs/leaderboard_matchmaking/`: Contains documentation regarding how the matchmaking process will work and use case descriptions.
-- `./class_structure_diagram/`: Contains the class structure diagrams.
+- `./diagrams/leaderboard_matchmaking/class_structure_diagrams/`: Contains the class structure diagrams.
 See below for information on naming conventions.
-- `./documentation/`: Contains documentation regarding how the matchmaking proccess will work and use case descriptions.
-- `./sequence_diagrams/`: Contains the sequence diagrams.
+- `./diagrams/leaderboard_matchmaking/sequence_diagrams/`: Contains the sequence diagrams.
 See below for information on naming conventions.
-- `./tasks/`: Containts the list of tasks, milestones that were assigned and planning document.
-- `./use_case diagrams/`: Contains use case diagrams.
+- `./diagrams/leaderboard_matchmaking/use_case_diagrams/`: Contains use case diagrams.
 See below for information on naming conventions.
-- `team.md`: in the main directory, contains team members' names and UCIDs.
-- `README.md`: in the main directory, this describes the location and purpose of files in the repository.
-- `gitlab_link.txt`: in the main directory, contains the link to the current repository.

 ## Diagrams
 We have created class structure, sequence diagrams and use case diagrams representing the critical parts of the leaderboard and matchmaking system.
 These diagrams are named using the following convention:
 `<diagram type>_<index>`

 ### Class Structure Diagrams
 - class_structure_diagram_01: Contains diagram for administrator.
 - class_structure_diagram_02: Contains diagram for statistics tracking and leaderboard.
 - class_structure_diagram_03: Contains diagram for editing account.